-If you’re interested in learning to write characters by hand, then you should consider a subscription to Skritter.
+If you’re serious about learning to write characters by hand, then you should consider a subscription to Skritter.
 With this app, you can practice writing characters on your phone.
 It uses SRS flashcards to prevent you from forgetting the characters you’ve already learned.

 If you’re more concerned with learning to type in Chinese and get feedback on it, you may want to download the Sogou keyboard and use LangCorrect or the Exercise section in the italki app. in both of these places, you can write an entry and have others give you feedback.
 Just be sure to return the favor and help others by correcting their writing.